openenergymonitor/guide/source/setup/pulse-counting.markdown

 If you are using an optical counter attached to the terminal block, connect the power pin to the 3.3V terminal or 5V if the emonTx is powered via USB (2nd or 1st from the left) and connect ground to GND (3rd from the left).

 For isolated volt-free / switch output (SO) pulse output devices, connect across IRQ1 Dig3 and GND.
 There is an internal pull-up resistor on the pulse input that is enabled in the standard firmware that will pull the signal up when the switched output is open.

+In the face of long leads and/or moderate interference, it is advisable to “stiffen” the relatively weak internal pull-up with a parallel 10 kΩ (or possibly less if necessary) resistor wired between the pulse input and the 3.3 V supply.

 Alternatively a volt-free / switch output (SO) pulse output device can be connected across 3.3V (or 5V) and IRQ1 Dig3.
 A pull-down resistor of resistance low enough to overcome the internal pull-up resistor needs to be added in this case, or a higher-value resistor with the firmware modified to disable the internal pull-up.